airbytehq/airbyte/docs/integrations/sources/postgres.md

 We recommend following the steps in the [quick start](#quick-start) section to confirm that Airbyte can connect to your Postgres database prior to configuring CDC settings.

-For CDC, the required minimum version for Postgres is 16.
+For CDC from stand-by read-replicas, the required minimum version of Postgres is 16.

 #### Step 2: Provide additional permissions to read-only user